The Registration Process

 • Contracts and Administration. (optional)

-In addition to the mandatory areas, the candidate is also required to demonstrate knowledge and competency in at least one of the four optional areas.
+In addition to the three mandatory areas, the candidate is also required to demonstrate knowledge and competency in at least one of the three optional areas.

 Where the Board recommends that a Candidate be evaluated by way of a written examination, the candidate shall be so advised.
 The Candidate will be provided with a dossier detailing the format, guidelines and duration of the examination at least four (4) weeks prior to the date of the examination